abmushi/iota-docs/qiita/docs/Signature-en.md

 >
 > Formula: *N_i = 13 - d*

  Number of hashings depends on i-th tryte of signed data.
 If signed data contains a lot of 'M', which requires zero hashing.
-This may result in part of the private key.
-And in the worst case, your private key is found by malicious brute force attach.
+This may result in the exposure of the part of your raw private key.

 ## Quantum Secure
  This kind of signing mechanism originates from [Winternitz one-time signature](https://eprint.iacr.org/2011/191.pdf).